PozaTR/formacion-online-pokemon-PozaTR/README.md

-# First exercise from online course Adalab: Pokemon
+# First and second exercise from online course Adalab: Pokemon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## What is this project about?

 It is a web app made with React to show a list with the first 25 pokemons.
-In each pokemon card you can see his name, image, number and type.
+In each pokemon card you can see his name, image, number, type and evolution.
 Also you have an input where you can filter each pokemon by name.
+Beside that, there is detail page showing up more information about the selected character.

 ## Project structure

-The project includes two service and four components.
+The project includes three service and six components.

 ### Service

+Service available fetches required information from Api about pokemon characters:

     -First service (fetchPOkemons): fetch the first 25 pokemons from the API -Second service (fetchPokemon) : fetch the pokemon card information like name, url, types and order.
+    -Thrird service (fetchSpecie) : fetch species information when you cand find pokemon evolution.

 ### Components

--App: you have the main structure and the diffrents function.
+-App: you have the main structure and the diffrents function and the state.
 -Search: find pokemon card by name.
 -Pokemons: render pokemons list
 -Pokemon: fetch pokemon card information and render it.
+-PokemonDetail: render more information about the selected character like it height, weight and abilities.
+-PokemonTypesBackground: it's a special component created to render types styles.

 ## Technologies